ahmed192a/Adaptive/README.md

 * you have to cinfigure the project before any thing
 * build and run the project

-### First of all
+### steps for configure
 - open terminal in the project dir
-- change the dir to quick_test "cd quick_test"

-### steps for configure
 - run this command "./configure.sh"
 ### steps for build
+- open terminal in the project dir
 - run this command "./build.sh"
 ### steps for run
+- open terminal in the project dir
-- run this command "./run.sh"
+- run this command "./run.sh" (NOTE :: this will build and run)
 ### steps for test
+- open terminal in the project dir
 - run this command "./test.sh"

 ### steps for SD test
 - ./configure.sh -> one time